 A study has been examining the present problems resulting from inappropriate re-entry times across Australian underground development heading mining practices.
 It has focused on possible solutions that enable current ventilation practices with reduced quantities of fresh air without affecting re-entry times, or shorter re-entry times without increasing fresh air requirements or a combination of both.
 After blast re-entry times have been identified as a potential safety problems exaggerated by advanced mining technology and complicated by the modern prevalence of 12 hour shifts.
 Industry surveys on blasting re-entry time indicate most mines rely on a fixed time strategy to deal with the after blast re-entry mostly based on past experiences and observation.
 Very few monitor blast fumes for gas composition.
 A series of measurements of after blast fumes in various development heading arrangements has be undertaken to improve the understanding of occurrence and magnitude of blast contaminants.
 A development face ventilation study has been undertaken.
 Rigorous analysis has produced two empirical equations that can be used with some confidence to conservatively estimate re-entry times for level development headings.
 It was concluded that the working space volume used in mathematical modeling might be a constant for development headings of a similar configuration and environment, regardless of the relative distance from the end of the ventilation ducting to the face.
 Further testing is required to confirm this hypothesis.

-S. Gillies et al., "Development of an Assessment Tool to Minimize Safe After Blast Re-Entry Time to Improve the Mining Cycle," 10th US Mine Ventilation Symposium, A. A. Balkema, May 2004.
+S. Gillies et al., "Development of an Assessment Tool to Minimize Safe after Blast Re-Entry Time to Improve the Mining Cycle," Proceedings of the 10th U.S./North American Mine Ventilation Symposium (2004, Anchorage, AK), A. A. Balkema, May 2004.

 Mining and Nuclear Engineering

 Blasting Re-Entry Time; Fresh Air Requirements; Ventilation Practices

 Article - Conference proceedings